 Garmin Venu Sq 2

-The Garmin Venu Sq 2 serves as an excellent replacement for Fitbit smartwatches, offering a plethora of fitness features, long battery life, and no subscription fees.
+The Garmin Venu Sq 2 serves as an excellent replacement for users looking to transition from a Fitbit smartwatch.

 - Size: 40mm